 - Management's Discussion and Analysis (MD&A)

 - Financial Statements, which includes:

-- o Statement of Net Position
+- Statement of Net Position

 - Statement of Revenues, Expenses, and Changes in Net Position

 - Statement of Cash Flows

 - Notes to the Financial Statements

-The financial statements in the annual report describe whether the Port is better or worse off as a result of the year's activities.
+The financial statements in the annual report illustrate whether the Port's financial position has improved as a result of the year's activities.
 Following is a brief discussion of the various statements.